 Hunter: Cam, will you please get her down from there?

 “Hi, Iri,” a voice says in my ear, and I very nearly jump right off the carousel before remembering that Camryn is up here with me.
-Her hand slips into mine as she nods in the direction of Speedrider, the giant roller coaster at the center of the theme park.
+She regards me for a moment, then nods in the direction of Speedrider, the giant roller coaster at the center of the theme park.
 I can just make out a figure flying through the air above it, white hair streaming out behind her as her armbar flashes, carefully calibrated pixels shining brightly in the night.
 It’s a neat alg.
 Simple and efficient.

 I clamp down the jealousy before it gets me.

 “Is that Alexis?”
-I ask, and Camryn squeezes my hand.
+I ask, and Camryn slips her hand in mine, giving it a squeeze.

-She nods, flashing me a smile, pink LEDs flickering on perfect teeth.
+“No,” Camryn says, turning to me, “but I think you might be.”
+She flashes me a smile, pink LEDs flickering on perfect teeth.
 “We’d better go.
 Whatever Alexis and her crew are up to, it can’t be good.”

 “Fine.”
 I square my shoulders, big pack heavy against my back.
 A thin black wire runs up from it along my neck, sending Vapor down my arm to connect with the video screen wrapped around my wrist.
 I flick it on, checking the charge level in my retina.
 Good.